nickdoucette24/capstone/README.md

 ## Nice-to-haves

 - Individual Driver tracking throughout the session
+- Individual Driver profile for each drive throughout history
 - Display each drivers exact position on track while following a session
 - Compare feature when looking at stats of teams or drivers
 - Team stats in the archive as well